wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 * For `addTag`, if the point tag already exists, its existing value is replaced with the new value.
 * For `addTagIfNotExists`, if the point tag already exists, its existing value is preserved.

+{% include note.html content="You can add up to 20 point tags.
+Contact [support@wavefront.com](mailto:support@wavefront.com) if this does not meet your requirements." %}

 <font size="3"><strong>Parameters</strong></font>

 <table width="100%">